jstetich/DEP_Nutrients_sum/Analysis/DEP_Nutrients_Core_Sites_Analysis.md

 specifying `cov.keep = 'doy`, which has the effect of averaging across all the actual dates on which data was collected, or specifying `at = list(doy = c(seq(130,290,10))`, which averages over a regular grid of days of year across the sampling season.
+We prefer the last option for our purpose, which is to compare “typical” levels at each site.
+(Note this is only marginally O.K., since the actual seasonal patterns of variation may not be similar at all sites – especially those sites strongly influenced by river inputs.)

+WE show all three options, to clarify, but only keep the last option for further processing.

 ``` r
 emmeans(core_din_gam, 'site', nesting = NULL, type = 'response')